dunamismax/bash/Debian/README.md

 ## Important Notes

-- This script creates a user named “dowdy” and sets that user’s default shell to Bash.
+- This script creates a user named “sawyer” and sets that user’s default shell to Bash.
 If you need a different username, modify the `USERNAME` variable at the top of the script.
 - The script backs up certain files (like `/etc/ssh/sshd_config`) before overwriting them.
 These backups typically use the `.bak` extension, sometimes with a timestamp for safety.
 - The script attempts to enable and configure GNOME, gdm3, and AwesomeWM.
 If you do not need a GUI environment on your server, remove or comment out the relevant sections (e.g., `enable_gui`).
 - By default, it sets the hostname to “debian” and the timezone to “America/New_York” in the `main()` function.
 Adjust these parameters as needed.